HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 By default, the tqdm progress bar is streamed to stderr.
 Hence, the progress bar is shortened to 10 characters when logging to make the log files more readable.

+.. admonition:: Question

+	I have adjusted the ``-alpha`` lattice anisotropy flag and now the band structures and butterfly spectra look odd.
+Is this expected behavior?

+In HofstadterTools, nth-nearest neighbors are defined as a group of sites that are the same radius from a reference site.
+We stress that these points lie on a *circle* and not, for example, on an ellipse that is scaled by the Bravais lattice vector lengths.
+Hence, by adjusting the lattice anisotropy, you may inadvertently change the number of nearest neighbors.

 band_structure Questions
 ------------------------